 Panula Chair in Christian Culture at CIC

-Mary Eberstadt is an American writer whose contributions to the intellectual landscape traverse several genres.
-An author of both non-fiction and fiction, her social commentary draws from various fields including anthropology, intellectual history, philosophy, popular culture, sociology, and theology.
-She is known for her public service and is a sought after public speaker.
+Mary Eberstadt holds the Panula Chair in Christian Culture at the Catholic Information Center in Washington DC and is Senior Research Fellow at the Faith & Reason Institute.
+She is an American writer whose contributions to the intellectual landscape traverse genres.
+An essayist, novelist, and frequent public speaker, she is author of several books of non-fiction, including How the West Really Lost God: A New Theory of Secularization; Adam and Eve after the Pill: Paradoxes of the Sexual Revolution; and Primal Screams: How the Sexual Revolution Created Identity Politics.
+Her social commentary draws from fields including anthropology, intellectual history, philosophy, popular culture, sociology, and theology.
 Central to her diverse interests are questions concerning the philosophy and culture of Western civilization and the fate and aspirations of post-modern man.

 Mrs. Eberstadt is the author of several influential books, among them